vivian-dai/odris-soulmate/README.md

 - [ ] implement scraping for YouTube
 - [ ] implement scraping for Facebook
 - [ ] add configurations per server
+- [ ] use interrupts or something for higher efficiency and saving resources